Last Updated on

 Asana has many useful combinations with other apps that make it an efficient and flowing project management system.
 It, for example, has a .csv importer for spreadsheet use on its platform and Zapier, Salesforce, JIRA, and Trello as well.
 The platform also has an iOS and Android app to help track projects when away from your workstation.

 Asana has extensive compliance and security features, and the platform has taken the General Data Protection Regulation into consideration.
 It also complies with the EU-U.S. Privacy Shield for stored data and only allows the full deletion of data in its Enterprise plan.
 Asana also has put measures in place to ensure that anyone who wants to leave the platform can export their data out as .csv or .json files.

 You can contact Asana’s customer care through live chat, support forms, and their forums too.
 They do have help pages that are easy to navigate.

-Asana and Wrike are fantastic solutions for managing projects that positively impact teamwork, collaboration, sharing, and tracking of tasks and projects.
+Asana and Wrike are fantastic solutions for managing projects that positively impact teamwork, collaboration, file sharing, and tracking of tasks and projects.
 They are both GDPR compliant in matters of data management and security.

 There features that are common to both systems, which includes;

 Wrike has time tracker and resource management features.
 It also has a budgeting feature which makes its platform stand out from the crowd.
 With Asana, tracking time spent on projects is not as easy.
 If you want to track a budget for a project, you can do so on Wrike but not on Asana.
 With Wrike, you can restrict the budget tracking visibility for security purposes.